-- "He is able to save them to the uttermost that come unto God by him."-Heb. vii.
-25. - 1 Come, ye sinners, poor and wretched, Now is the accepted hour; Jesus ready stands to save you, Full of pity, love, and power!
-He is able, He is willing-doubt no more.

-- 2 Ho! ye needy, come and welcome!
-God's free bounty glorify; True belief, and true repentance, Every grace that brings us nigh, Without money, Come to Jesus Christ, and buy.

-- 3 Let not conscience make you linger,

-Nor of fitness fondly dream;

-All the fitness he requireth,

-Is, that you have need of him:

-This he shews you,

-By his Spirit's rising beam.
+He is able also to save them to the uttermost, that come unto God by him."-Heb. vii.
+25. COME, ye sinners, poor and wretched, Now is the accepted hour; Jesus ready stands to save you, Full of pity, love, and power!
+He is able.
+He is willing-doubt no more.
+Ho! ye needy, come and welcome!
+God's free bounty glorify; True belief, and true repentance, Every grace that brings us nigh, Without money, Come to Jesus Christ and buy.
+Let not conscience make you linger, Nor of fitness fondly dream ; All the fitness he requireth, Is that you have need of him: This he shews you, By his Spirit's rising beam.

-- 4 Come, ye weary, heavy laden,

-Lost and ruin'd by the fall!

-If you tarry till you're better,

-You will never come at all:

-Not the righteous-

-Sinners, Jesus came to call.
+4 Come, ye weary, heavy laden, Lost and ruined by the fall; If you tarry till you're better, You will never come at all: Not the righteous- Sinners, Jesus came to call.

-- 5 Agonizing in the garden,

-Lo, your Saviour prostrate lies!

-On the bloody tree behold him,

-Hear him cry, before he dies,
+5 Agonizing in the garden, Lo, your Saviour prostrate lies!
+On the bloody tree behold him, Hear him cry, before he dies, "IT IS FINISHED!"
+Sinners, will not this suffice.

-"IT IS FINISH'D!"

-Sinners, will not this suffice?

-- 6 Lo! th' incarnate God ascended,

-Pleads the merit of his blood:

-Venture on him, venture wholly,

-Let no other trust intrude:

-None but Jesus

-Can do helpless sinners good.
+6 Lo! th' incarnate God ascended !
+Pleads the merit of his blood : Venture on him, venture wholly, Let no other trust intrude : None but Jesus Can do helpless sinners good.

-- 7 Saints and angels joined in concert, Sing the praises of the Lamb; While the blissful seats of heaven, Sweetly echo with his name, Hallelujah!
+7 Saints and angels joined in concert, Sing the praises of the Lamb; While the blissful seats of heaven, Sweetly echo with his name, Hallelujah !
 Sinners here may sing the same.

-- "He openeth their ear to discipline."-Job xxxiv.
-10. - 1 Chamber of sickness! much to thee I owe, Though dark thou be; - The lessons it imports me most to know, I owe to thee! - A sacred seminary thou hast been, I trust, to train me for a happier scene. - 2 Chamber of sickness! suffering and alone, My friends withdrawn,

-The blessed beams of heavenly truth have shone
+"He openeth also their ear to discipline."-Job xxxvi.
+10.

+- 1 CHAMBER of sickness ! much to thee I owe, Though dark thou be; The lessons it imports me most to know, I owe to thee !
+A sacred seminary thou hast been, I trust, to train me for a happier scene. - 2 Chamber of sickness! suffering and alone, My friends withdrawn, The blessed beams of heavenly truth have - The blessed beams of heavenly truth have shone

-On me, forlorn,
+On me forlorn,

-With such a hallowed vividness and power,

-As ne'er were granted to a brighter hour.
+With such a hallowed vividness and power, As ne'er were granted to a brighter hour.

-3 Chamber of sickness! midst thy silence, oft,

-A voice is heard,

-Which, though it fall like dew on flowers, so soft,
+- 3 Chamber of sickness ! midst thy silence oft, A voice is heard, - Which though it fall like dew on flowers so soft,